Policy Assistant x2 - York or London - Hybrid

 • Benefits: Enjoy a hybrid work model, flexible hours, and a competitive salary with London weighting.

-• Why this job: Make a real impact on society while working in a diverse and inclusive environment.
+• Why this job: Make a real impact on society while developing your skills in policy and social change.

-• Qualifications: No prior experience needed; just a passion for social change and understanding of poverty issues.
+• Qualifications: No prior experience needed; just a passion for social justice and understanding of poverty issues.

 The predicted salary is between 29083 - 29083 £ per year.